 Beer brewing has a long tradition in Erfurt.
 Already in the 16th century, there were more than 600 beer yards here.

 The Bier-Rufer is the perfect place to enjoy some local beers and find out more about the old beer brewing traditions.
-They make sure that you get the same qualitative advice as if you are buying an expensive bottle of wine.
+The staff makes sure that you get the same qualitative advice as if you are buying an expensive bottle of wine.

 Local beers are Braugold, Köstritzer, and Öttinger.
 But there is also a local beer made with banana juice called Bananenhefe.
 Don’t skip that one even if it sounds weird.